Microsoft Money: Money Plus Sunset

+Money app

+In 2012, a new but unrelated Money was released as a Windows Store app (originally as MSN Money) but as a news aggregator for personal finance, investing, and real estate, as well as stock tracking across the world markets.

 Money in Excel

-Launched in 2020, Money in Excel is a Microsoft premium template for Excel available for Microsoft 365 Family and Personal subscribers in the US only.
+Money in Excel is a Microsoft premium template for Excel available from 2020 to 2023 for Microsoft 365 Family and Personal subscribers in the US only.
 In May 2022, Microsoft announced that support for Money in Excel would end effective June 30, 2023.